Rampastring/WorldAlteringEditor/README.md

 The editor needs considerable VRAM, as the sprite graphics of the game are currently converted into full 32-bit ARGB textures prior to drawing.
-In case of Dawn of the Tiberium Age, the editor appears to allocate roughly 500 MB of VRAM.
+In case of Dawn of the Tiberium Age, the editor appears to allocate roughly 1 GB of VRAM.

-The renderer is also relatively heavy on both the CPU and GPU.

 ## Downloads

+For most end-users, it is recommended that you download our latest official release: https://github.com/Rampastring/TSMapEditor/releases

-There is a build workflow on new commits being pushed, which allows you to download the editor from the build artifacts: https://github.com/Rampastring/TSMapEditor/actions
+Development builds are available through our automated build workflow which is run whenever new commits are pushed.
+You can download the editor from the build artifacts: https://github.com/Rampastring/TSMapEditor/actions

-Aside from that, there is currently no publicly hosted download other than the editor being included with Dawn of the Tiberium Age.
-If you need a separate download, you can contact me and ask for one on DTA's Discord server: https://discord.gg/6UtC289
+If you are mapping for Dawn of the Tiberium Age, the editor is bundled with the mod.

+## Contributing

+We gladly accept contributions as long as they are well made and we deem them as beneficial for a significant part of the editor's userbase.

+Follow the guidelines in `Contributions.md` when creating pull requests.

 ## License

-The editor is licensed under the GNU General Public License, version 2.
+The editor is licensed under the GNU General Public License, version 3.
 If you create and publish a derivate, you need to also release your source code for the fork.
 Please see LICENSE.txt for more details.

+EA has not endorsed and does not support the World-Altering Editor.

 ## Screenshot